 Schedule conflicts: Emergencies happen, especially during a global pandemic.
 If you have an emergency that conflicts with one of our exams, please let me know as soon as you can.
-If you know in advance that you have a conflict with one of the exam dates, email me at least one week before the exam with your reason for why you can't make it.
+If you know in advance that you have a conflict with one of the exam dates, email me at least one week beforehand with your reason for why you can't make it.
 If you miss an exam for any reason other than a valid emergency, and if you did not communicate your conflict to me one week in advance, then you will not be able to make up that exam.

-Accommodations: If you are a student with a disability and you need accommodations for this class, I am eager to help you.
-Please contact Student Ability Success Center at (619) 594-6473 to get an accommodation letter as soon as possible.
+Accommodations: If you are a student with a disability and you need accommodations for this class, please contact Student Ability Success Center (sascinfo@sdsu.edu, sdsu.edu/sasc) to get an accommodation letter as soon as possible.
+Please allow 10-14 business days for this process.
 Accommodations are not retroactive, and I can't provide accommodations based upon disability until I've received an accommodation letter from Student Ability Success Center.